 1. Use layered borders to create a focal point.

 I know you all are busy prepping your room for back-to-school, and some of you are probably all set for your first day!
-Don’t kill me….
+Don’t hate me….
 I don’t go back until after Labor Day!
 Believe me, I want to be in my room prepping and prettying up my bulletin boards, but I am waiting until our floors are finished.
-I did sneak in last week to redo my word wall, which is the focal point in my room.
-Here’s what it looked like last year.
-I went with layered borders, and absolutely love them!
-They sure do make my word wall pop!

 Let’s take a closer look… This year, I decided to redo my word wall letters, mostly because I wanted them to also include a picture.
 See how they coordinate with my Polka Dot Party border!